melvn/AutoScType/README.md

 ### How it works

-1. The tool analyzes the Solidity code using GPT-4o.
+1. The tool analyzes the Solidity code using deepseek-chat.
 2. It generates type annotations for variables, focusing on their financial meanings and characteristics.
 3. The generated annotations are used alongside any existing manual annotations.